ysntony/tony-yu/README.md

 This is an unofficial tool for collecting TikTokers' metadata.

 ## Background
 👋 Hi, My name is Tony Yu, I'm working as a growth manager at a social media company.
-I work with a lot of influencers for growing apps, and it had been a pain in the ass collecting each video's views, likes, comments, shares, etc., and then writing them down in a spreadsheet over and over again.
+I collab with a lot of influencers for work, and it had been a pain in the ass collecting each video's views, likes, comments, shares, etc., and then writing them down in a spreadsheet over and over again.
 So I made this scraper to fetch the info I need, and I wanted to share it with people who may happen to be interested in it.

 ## Getting Started
 To start use the scrapper follow the instruction below.